manpagez: man pages & more

 --new-bindir=bindir

-the new PostgreSQL executable directory; environment variable
+the new PostgreSQL executable directory; default is the directory

 -c